|

 While capillary die growth of octagons produces about 20 m2/day,

-shown in Silicon Ribbon and Sheet Growth
+discussed in Silicon Ribbon and Sheet Growth

 because the throughput potential is enormous and one growth